dsp2003/clef/README.md

 Version history
 ---------------

-- 2015/08/22 v52 - added "piercing" variable to flares and glowsticks (thanks to Oberic), updated dungeon count patch (bug report and patch by MikkelManDK, thank you!), restored sounds for Dragon Boss and Fatal Circuit (in .ogg), unused vanilla weapons added to treasure pool (thanks to Oberic)
+- 2015/08/23 v52 - added "piercing" variable to flares and glowsticks (thanks to Oberic), updated dungeon count patch (bug report and patch by MikkelManDK, thank you!), restored sounds for Dragon Boss and Fatal Circuit (in .ogg), unused vanilla weapons added to treasure pool (thanks to Oberic), restored Sci-Fi and Outpost microdungeons (also added to moon biome generation pool along with human microdungeons)
 - 2015/08/21 v51 - moved to August 19 Nightly/Unstable support, restored classic Wire and Paint tool look (based on mod by TanzNukeTerror, thank you ^u^), updated outpost/mission hasObjectItem patch, updated breakable merchant object patch, added movable patch for Standing Turret
 - 2015/08/20 v50 - restored portable 3d printer object (thanks to TanzNukeTerror), added modified Hobo font for Sandbox plugins, removed maxStack limit for all craftable tools in Sandbox addons, restored pickaxe recipes in Nightly
 - 2015/08/09 v49 - moved to August 8 Nightly support, restored Bone Dragon's behaviour and attacks (thank you, LoPhatKao! ^o^), added back sounds for Fatal Circuit and Bone Dragon (Lua coding contributed by LoPhatKao, thank you! ^w^), updated decoloured inventory for Nightly